GNOME/console/README.md

 We did experiment with a centre aligned ~ (as you would expect for a station roundel) but we felt left aligned >_ better represented a terminal

-## Packagers

-Are you a ‘mobile distro’ wanting to ship KGX as your terminal?
-Great!

-We would suggest in such environments you make use of the `-Dgeneric=true` option.
-This uses an alternative Desktop Entry and icon similar to that of GNOME Terminal (i.e., a generic terminal) which will be more familar for your users

 ## Roadmap

 - [ ] ‘API’ compatible with GNOME Terminal